mcampb07/GFXDocs/docs/chapter01_what_is_versio_graphics_and_how_they_are_used/2083736539_what_is_eas_explanation.md

 Visible  EAS  crawls  are always  displayed  downstream  (on top) of the internal  graphics and external key fill inputs.

+!!! note
-> Note: EAS  support must be enabled within  Configuration Manager  before you  install your  channel instances, and it also  involves  configuring  your  EAS  device.
+    Note EAS support must be enabled within  Configuration Manager  before you  install your  channel instances, and it also  involves  configuring  your  EAS  device.